Trafficking of children: Regional

-As the numbers above indicate, child trafficking occurs the most frequently in Latin America and the Caribbean.
-Child trafficking is also the most prevalent in developing countries, though it does occur in developed and industrialized economies as well.
-Notably, the US Department of State publishes an annual "Trafficking in Persons" report which provides ample data regarding the prevalence of human and child trafficking in the majority of countries.
-The University of Pennsylvania School of Social Work released a study that estimated as many as 300,000 American youth may be at risk of commercial sexual exploitation at any time.
+Central America and the Caribbean, Sub-Saharan Africa and North Africa recorded the highest share of children out of total detected victims (around 60%), followed by East Asia and the Pacific and South Asia.
+Child trafficking is the most prevalent in developing countries, though it does occur in developed and industrialized economies as well.
+Notably, the US Department of State publishes an annual "Trafficking in Persons" report which provides data regarding the prevalence of human and child trafficking in the majority of countries.
+As many as 300,000 American youth may be at risk of commercial sexual exploitation at any time.

 History (England)

 According to anthropologist Samuel Pyeatt Menefee, in late 17th and 18th century Britain, parents in poverty "sold their children (actually, their children's services, but to all intents and purposes their persons as well)".
 Sale motivations were more economic than for wife sales and prices, drawing from limited data, "appear to have been fairly high".
 Many of the boys sold were climbing boys for chimney sweeps until they were no longer small enough.
 Prostitution was another reason for selling a child, usually a girl.
 One sale was of a niece; another was the sale by a man of the daughter of a woman domestic partner who also ran his business.
 Some children were stolen and then sold.